renpy/renpy/sphinx/source/python.rst

 .. _python-modules:

-First and Third Party Python Modules and Packages
+First and Third-Party Python Modules and Packages
 -------------------------------------------------

 Ren'Py can import pure-python modules and packages.
-First-party modules and packages - ones  written for the game - can be placed directly into the game directory.
+First-party modules and packages—ones written for the game—can be placed directly into the game directory.
 Third party packages can be placed into the game/python-packages directory.